-The Swedish healthcare payer system is highly decentralised, with 21 self-governed County Councils, each with its own administrative set up for management of drug procurement, use and cost control.
+The Swedish healthcare payer system is highly decentralized, with 21 self-governed County Councils, each with its own administrative set up for management of drug procurement, use and cost control.
 Having a drug included in the national reimbursement scheme is only the first step in achieving full access to the Swedish market.

-A pharmaceutical company must next convince each regional drug committee of the value of the drug, and provide proof that including it will have a reasonable and manageable impact on the regional payers’ budgets.
+A pharmaceutical company must next convince each regional drug committee of the value of the drug and provide proof that including it will have a reasonable and manageable impact on the regional payers’ budgets.
 Increasingly, payers require real-world data confirming the alleged benefits of the reimbursed drug.

 Sweden’s Payer Stakeholders

 The Swedish government subsidizes prescription medicines and medical device consumables within a high-cost threshold through funding of the County Councils’ budgets.
 Medicines used for inpatient care are paid in full by the County Councils.
 The National Dental and Pharmaceutical Benefits Agency (TLV) determines medicines to be subsidized and included in the high-cost threshold.
 The high-cost threshold refers to the system in which the patient pays a gradually decreasing portion of the medicine or consumable cost prescribed by the doctor.
 The maximum cost for a patient in the high-cost threshold system is 2,200 SEK during a 12-month period.
 The State finances the County Councils’ expenses for prescription medicines that are covered by the reimbursement scheme through an annual grant.

 To achieve reimbursement for a drug in Sweden, the pharmaceutical company must submit an application to the TLV, stating the proposed price of the product and providing health economic documentation.
 Companies frequently include an analysis of the drug’s impact on the healthcare system.
 TLV prepares a dossier for presentation to the Pharmaceutical Benefits Board, comprised of community clinical experts, which renders a decision regarding reimbursement.